Looking for inspiration from an industry expert? A trailblazer? A leader making waves in their industry?

 Role: Social Entrepreneur and youth coach

-Amani Simpson is an award-winning social entrepreneur and youth activist.
+Amani Simpson is an award-winning social entrepreneur and youth coach.
 His social enterprise is called Aviard Inspires CIC.
 It exists to empower young people through personal development, digital media and enrichment opportunities.

 He is also the producer and protagonist of the ‘AMANI’ Short Film starring Joivan Wade (The First Purge, Shiro’s Story and Doom Patrol) which amassed 1 million views in 4 days and has been widely acclaimed by both youth and adults.
-It has now been viewed just under 3 Million views!
-Amani is using his lived experience and expertise in youth engagement to transform lives across the country.
+It has now had over 3 Million views!
+Amani is using his lived experience and expertise in youth engagement to transform lives across the UK.

 Industry: Tech | Recruitment